MAINTAINING ACTIVE STATUS IN THE SAIL PROGRAM

 The primary goal of the program’s counseling component is to enhance the personal and academic growth of students.
-By utilizing the SAIL Student Development Model (SSDM), SAIL delivers a clear and comprehensive program to meet the needs of students at any point in their development.
+By utilizing SAIL's Compass (a Student Developmental Model), SAIL delivers a clear and comprehensive program to meet the needs of students at any point in their development.
 Within this framework, SAIL counselors provide a full range of advising and counseling services, including:

 - Short- and long-term educational planning